 Yes, your participation is useful.
 By screening, we are able to detect breast cancer before it causes any complaints.

 Please do not wait for an invitation for the breast cancer screening.
-It is important that you contact your family doctor immediately to have your breasts examined.
+It is important that you contact your doctor immediately to have your breasts examined.

 The mammography can be uncomfortable or painful.
 For each X-ray, they compress your breast between two plates for a few seconds.
 This is necessary to produce a clear image, with as little radiation as possible.
 This compression process may be painful, but it's not harmful.